Protecting the Mallee's colourful Major Mitchell's Cockatoos

 The Major Mitchell’s Cockatoo relies on deep cavities in Slender Cypress Pine trees for nesting.
 Typically, only older trees produce cavities large enough for successful nesting, some of them are approximately 170 years.

-Due to the shortage of trees with natural hollows in them, a technique to create new hollows was developed by Department of Environment, Land, Water and Planning’s Dr. Victor Hurley in 2015.
+Due to the shortage of trees with natural hollows in them, a technique to create new hollows was developed by Birdlife Australia's Dr. Victor Hurley in 2015.

 Hollows are carefully carved into suitable trees with wood carving tools to provide the cockatoos with a protected place to nest and create more homes for them in the short term, while revegetation programs aim to provide more trees over the longer term.